enrylucas/snack-bar/README.md

 All of its development was made through NetBeans IDE version 8.2.
 It was defined to be a Maven project.

+The database utilized was PostgreSQL, using the database management tool pgAdmin 4.

 ## Dependencies Used

 The following dependencies were used during the project generation: